-BRAD WEST, PROFESSOR OF SOCIOLOGY: Part of the attraction of celebrities is they have a charisma and people are attracted to that.
-And that charisma is partly that they can bring about the betterment of society.
-They can bring about social change, they can solve problems.
+BRAD WEST, PROFESSOR OF SOCIOLOGY: Part of the attraction of celebrities is they have a charisma, and that crew charisma is partly that they can bring about the betterment of society.
+They can bring about social change; they can solve problems.

-Brad West is a professor of sociology, and he says there's a long history of celebrities taking a stand on social issues.
-That's because famous people have a lot of power, and they can use that power to make a real difference.
+Brad West is a professor of Sociology, and he says there's a long history of celebrities taking a stand on social issues.

+KUSHI: Thats because famous people have a lot of power, and they can use that power to make a real difference.